 The District is struggling with complying with certain financial document compilation, adoption, and reporting requirements.
-Although the District has its annual budgets from as far back as FY 11-12 until FY 20-21 on its website, annual budgets for some recent fiscal years are not readily available on SCSD's website.
-Additionally, the District's Budget for FY 21-22 is not available on its website; however, the FY 23-24 Budget is available by Google search but not readily available on the District's list of adopted budgets.
+The District has its annual budgets from as far back as FY 18-19 until FY 23-24 on its website, however, annual budget for FY21-22 is not readily available on SCSD's website.

-There are also inconsistencies with the annual audits available online.
-For instance, the 2018 annual audit has missing pages from 23-31.
+Additionally, there have been inconsistencies with the annual audits available online.
+For instance, the 2018 annual audit had missing pages from 23-31.
 While on the 2019 audit, the auditor's report indicated that a separate report, as required by Government Auditing Standards, was issued on November 15, 2019, to describe the scope of the independent auditor's testing of internal control over financial reporting and compliance and the results of that testing.
-However, that report is unavailable on the District's website for the public to access.
-The District has been delayed in meeting annual audit requirements in a timely fashion, however, it is making efforts to get up-to-date.
-Currently, the most recent audit available on the District's website is for FY 21-22, so at present, the District is up-to-date on its audits.
+However, that report was unavailable on the District's website for the public to access.
+The District also has been delayed in meeting annual audit requirements in a timely fashion, however, it is making efforts to get up-to-date.
+Currently, none of the annual audits are available on the District's website.